Dick Barnett: Early years, family and education

-As a senior, he led his team to the state basketball championship, which was the first final where 2 predominant African American basketball squads faced each other.
+He became one of the best basketball players in the state of Indiana.
+His senior year, he led his team to the state basketball championship, which was the first final where two predominantly African American basketball squads faced each other.
 The team lost to Crispus Attucks High School and their future NBA star Oscar Robertson.
 He received All-state honors.

+Barnett attended Tennessee A&I State College (now Tennessee State University), a historically black school.
+He did not graduate from there, but later he earned his bachelor's degree from Cal Poly Pomona.
+Years later, he earned an MBA from New York University and then a PhD in education from Fordham University.

-College career
+College athletic career

-Barnett accepted a basketball scholarship from Tennessee A&I College, to play under legendary coach John McLendon.
+Barnett accepted a basketball scholarship from Tennessee A&I State College (now Tennessee State University), to play under coach John McLendon.
 As a freshman, he was given the nickname "Dick the Skull".
 He was known for his trademark "question mark" jump shot, with an unusual technique of kicking his legs back as he released the ball with his left hand, taunting the defenders by saying, "Too late; Fall back baby".

-He became a three-time Associated Press Little College All-American, helping the school to a 36-game winning streak and three consecutive NAIA national championship titles.
-In 1957, he was the first African American to be named to the National All-American team.
-He received back-to-back championship MVP honors in 1958 and 1959.
+He became a three-time Associated Press Little College All-American, helping the Tigers to a 36-game winning streak and three consecutive National Association of Intercollegiate Athletics (NAIA) national championships.
+He received back-to-back most valuable player honors in the 1958 and 1959 NAIA tournaments.
+Tennessee A&I became the first historically black college to win an integrated men's basketball title.

 Barnett graduated as the school's All-time scorer with 3,209 points for a 23.6 average in 136 games, while also recording 1,571 career rebounds for an 11.6 average, a career shooting percentage of 44.8 and 80.0 from the free throw line.

 In 1986, he was inducted into the NAIA Hall of Fame.
 In 1990, the school retired his No. 12 Jersey.
 In 1993, he was inducted into the Indiana Basketball Hall of Fame.
 In 2005, he was inducted into the Tennessee Sports Hall of Fame.
 In 2007, he was inducted into the National Collegiate Basketball Hall of Fame, along with his coach John McLendon.
 In 2012, he was named to the NAIA 75th Anniversary All-Star Team.
 In 2016, he was inducted into the Small College Basketball Hall of Fame.
-In 2019 the 1957–59 Tennessee A&I Tigers men's basketball team was inducted into the Naismith Basketball Hall of Fame.
+In 2019, the 1957–59 Tennessee A&I Tigers men's basketball team was inducted into the Naismith Basketball Hall of Fame.

-Professional career
+Professional basketball career

 Syracuse Nationals

 Barnett was selected by the Syracuse Nationals (now the Philadelphia 76ers) in the first round (4th overall) of the 1959 NBA draft.
 He was used in a sixth man role behind guards Larry Costello and Hal Greer.
 As a rookie, he averaged 12.4 points per game.
 In the 1960–61 season, he scored 16.9 points, which ranked seventh among the league's backcourt players.